tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * Shaders no longer need to declare every possible input, missing inputs will be ignored now.
 * Dungeon generation has changed.
 Multiple dungeons can now generate under some secret seeds.
 Most dungeon related fields that used to be static fields in `Terraria.WorldBuilding.GenVars` are now instance fields in `Terraria.GameContent.Generation.Dungeon.DungeonGenVars`, accessed through the `GenVars.CurrentDungeonGenVars` property to access the data for the currently generating dungeon index.
   * For example: `GenVars.dungeonSide` -> `GenVars.CurrentDungeonGenVars.dungeonSide`.
 Many of the fields have been renamed or have changed meaning, it would be wise to study the decompiled code if in doubt about any of the changes.
+* Custom explosive projectiles with custom AI should set `ProjectileID.Sets.Explosive[Type] = true` and call `Projectile.PrepareBombToBlow()` shortly before dying.
+Use `ModProjectile.PrepareBombToBlow` to resize the blast hitbox and adjust explosion damage or knockback.
+Projectiles in `ProjectileID.Sets.Explosive` use Terraria's shared player blast damage path when killed, so copied manual `Projectile.HurtPlayer` logic is usually no longer needed.

 ## Renamed, Moved, or Removed Members